Qdrant Private Cloud Setup

 CLI tools

-During the onboarding, you will need to deploy the Qdrant Kubernetes Operator and Agent using Helm.
+During the onboarding, you will need to deploy the Qdrant Kubernetes Operator using Helm.
 Make sure you have the following tools installed:

 You will need to have access to the Kubernetes cluster with kubectl and helm configured to connect to it.
 Please refer the documentation of your Kubernetes distribution for more information.